Appeal for responsible fish and seafood consumption

 How can you contribute?

-- Avoid krill, seal and fish oils.
+Those who want to protect the oceans and marine animals refrain from consuming fish.
+Please also avoid krill, seal and fish oils.
 Farmed algae, linseed oil, rapeseed oil and many types of nuts are good sources of omega-3 fatty acids, too.